Skip to main content

 Description

 CVE-2025-57854 is a container privilege escalation vulnerability in certain Red Hat OpenShift Update Service (OSUS) images.
-The issue arises because the /etc/passwd file is created with group-writable permissions during build time.
-An attacker with command execution capabilities inside the container and membership in the root group can modify /etc/passwd to add a user with arbitrary UID, including root (UID 0), gaining full root privileges within the container.
-The vulnerability has a CVSS score of 6.
-4, indicating medium severity.
-No official patch or remediation level is currently confirmed from the vendor advisory.
+The issue arises because the /etc/passwd file is created with group-writable permissions during the image build process.
+An attacker with command execution inside the container and membership in the root group can modify /etc/passwd to add a user with arbitrary UID, including root (UID 0), gaining full root privileges within the container.
+This vulnerability has a medium severity with a CVSS score of 6.
+4. No official patch or remediation guidance is currently confirmed from Red Hat's advisory.

 AI-Powered Analysis